szamani20/Twitter-MusicPD_Melody-of-Minds/README.md

 # Dataset + Fitted BERTopic Models (Kaggle links and screenshots)

+**A detailed description of this dataset is provided in a manuscript currently under review at the EPJ Data Science journal.**

 **Important Note: All of the User IDs and Tweet IDs Are Anonymized.
 No Personal Info Is Disclosed in the Datasets Publicized Here.**

 **Please note that the row number (index) of "User Timelines (Tweets) Dataset" matches that on the "Tweet Embeddings" when all the embedding parts are merged together.
 In other words, the i_th row in the Tweets Dataset represents the metadata (e.g. disorder, retweet count, like count, etc.) of the i_th row in the embeddings dataset that has the embeddings of the actual tweet text.**